recitalAI/ragtime-projects/Pdf_QA_tester/README.md

       "meta": {},
       "question": {
         "meta": {},
-        "text": "What is the significance of the value of replacement of a vehicle in the context of estimating damages?"
+        "text": "What breakthrough paper was published by Hinton et al. in 2006, leading to the resurgence of deep learning?"
       },
       "facts": {
         "llm_answer": null,